semacu/20190927_IntroductionGithub_HDRUK/README.md

 Many Thanks for your attention!
 Enjoy Git and GitHub! :octocat:

-Any questions about this workshop or the materials?
-Just email: sermarcue@gmail.com
+Any questions/suggestions about this workshop or the materials?
+Just email me at: sermarcue@gmail.com